dcapwell/scala-tour/src/Value Classes.md

 class Foo(val name: String)
 ```

 The first part of this statement is like any normal class.
-There are a few things to call out that make this class different from others: name is `val` and class takes exactly one paramater, and no case statement in front of class.
+There are a few things to call out that make this class different from others: name is `val` and class takes exactly one parameter, and no case statement in front of class.

 The next part